-- 1. Preparing and reviewing risk management strategies and policies before their approval by the Board of Directors. - 2.
-Ensuring the availability of adequate resources and systems to manage risks. - 3.
-Evaluating systems and mechanisms for identifying, measuring, and following up on the various types of risks to which the company may be exposed, in order to identify their shortcomings. - 4.
-Helping the Board of Directors determine and evaluate the acceptable level of risk in the company. - 5.
-Review the organizational structure for risk management and make recommendations regarding it before its approval by the Board of Directors. - 6.
-Ensure the independence of risk management employees from activities expose the company to risks. - 7.
-Ensure that risk management employees have a full understanding of the risks surrounding the company. - 8.
-Preparing periodic reports on the nature of the risks to which the company is exposed. - 9.
-Reviewing the issues raised by the associated audit committee that may affect risk management in the company.
+- 1. Prepare and review of risk management strategies and policies before they are approved by the Board of Directors. - 2.
+Ensure the availability of adequate resources and systems for risk management. - 3.
+Evaluate the systems and mechanisms for identifying, measuring, and monitoring the various types of risks that the company may face, in order to identify any deficiencies. - 4.
+Assist the Board of Directors to determine and assess the acceptable level of risk in the company. - 5.
+Review the organizational structure of risk management and provide recommendations on it before it is approved by the Board of Directors. - 6.
+Ensure the independence of risk management employees from activities that may expose the company to risks. - 7.
+Ensure that risk management employees have a complete understanding of the risks surrounding the company. - 8.
+Prepare periodic reports on the nature of the risks the company is exposed to. - 9.
+Review the issues raised by the related Audit Committee that may impact risk management in the company.

-Risk Management achievements during 2023
+Risk Management Achievements during 2024

-- · Reviewed the results of the internal audit report on - · Amending, reviewing, and approving the statement - Investigated the risks related to theater locations. - Reviewed the results of risk management reports and it confirmed that corrective actions were taken regarding the observations contained in the report.

-the work of the Risk Management Office.
+- · Reviewed the results of the internal audit report for the Risk Management Office's activities. - Reviewed the results of Risk Management Reports and confirmed that the corrective actions were taken regarding the observations contained in the report. - Reviewed and approved the policy manual of the Risk Management Office. - Followed up, reviewed & approved all reports related to risk assessment.

-of risk appetite.